AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## How do I purchase an Alibaba Cloud Marketplace image?

-You can purchase an Alibaba Cloud Marketplace image either from Alibaba Cloud Marketplace or from the ECS instance buy page when you create an ECS instance.
+You can purchase an Alibaba Cloud Marketplace image from Alibaba Cloud Marketplace or from the ECS instance buy page when you create an ECS instance.

 ## How long can I use a purchased image?

 Theoretically, a purchased image can be used indefinitely.
 However, an image is a piece of software and has its own lifecycle.
-In addition, image providers provide services only over a limited period of time, which is described in the commodity details.
+In addition, image providers provide services only over a limited period of time, which is described in the product details.

 ## Are Alibaba Cloud Marketplace images refundable?

-Alibaba Cloud Marketplace images support money-back guarantee within a certain period of time based on the Alibaba Cloud Marketplace rules.
+Alibaba Cloud Marketplace images support money-back guarantee within a period of time based on the Alibaba Cloud Marketplace rules.
 However, you are ineligible for a refund in the following situations:

 -   You have deployed the purchased image to an ECS instance within the money-back guarantee period.
 -   You have deployed the purchased image to an ECS instance before your application for a refund for this image is approved.